nokogerra/home-lab-ca/roles/revoke_certificate/readme.md

 # Home lab revoke certificates
 > **Do not change the ansible inventory structure, group names must remain the same.
-Groups are used for "delegate_to" in some tasks**
+Groups are used for "delegate_to" in some tasks**.
+Actually, inventory group names are used only in "sign_certificate.yml" and "generate_root_ca_crl.yml" tasks of "sub_ca" role and, obviously, in playbooks.
+So, you can change the inventory group names, but in that case you have to change those tasks accordingly.
 > Just put root CA or sub CA FQDNs or IPs into root_ca or sub_ca group accodringly.
-> Otherwise, you should search/replace all entries of the ansible group names in all home-lab-ca roles.<br />

 This is the fourth role of the home-lab-ca bundle and it revokes certificates by defined serial numbers and/or common names.<br />
 CA administrator must be used as an ansible user with "become:false", so **without root privileges**.<br />
 I use ssh key pair to authenticate as a "ca" user on a remote host.
 ### Process overview
-1. Revoke certificates;
+1. Revoke certificates by given serial numbers;
+2. Find serial numbers of certificates for provided CNs;
+3. Revoke certificates by derived on the step #2 serial numbers;
 2. Generate and publish CA CRL.
 ### Variables
 ```